ChrisAkridge/IronAssembler/Specification.md

 IronAssembler may assemble from one file containing assembly instructions.
 This file will adhere to the following grammar:

 ```
+  comment:
+	number sign (U+0023) then
+	Zero or more of any Unicode character that is not a newline
+	newline

   assembly-file:
+	Zero or more comments then
     global-variable-block then
+	Zero or more comments then
     Zero or more blocks then
+	Zero or more comments then
     string-table

   global-variable-block:
     globals: then
-    newline then
+    numeric-literal then
-    Zero or more global-variable-declarations
+	Zero or one comments

-  global-variable-declaration:
-    operand-size then
-    One or more whitespaces then
-    identifier then
-    One or more whitespaces then
-    One, two, four, or eight hexadecimal-digits

   block:
     label then
     colon (U+003A) then
+	Zero or one comments
-    newline
+    newline then
+	Zero or more comments then
     Zero or more assembly-instructions

   label: